 - They slow a site down by increasing http requests and the overhead of additional offsite requests

 Most self-hosted solutions are equally bad

-- Most self-hosted solutions, including open source, require either a cloud service,
+- Most self-hosted solutions, including open source, require either a cloud service, (again, the problems above),

 - or a full application with mysql as a database (large overhead for small, low-volume websites).